 where $\mathcal{B}_{kr}=\mathcal{B}(\tilde{Y}_{k}-\tilde{Y}_{r})$ and the indices $a,b,c,d$ label the components of the corresponding quantities.
 The closed GW potentials $F_{g}, g\geq 2$ satisfy

 \end{thm}

 In summary, we proved the modularity of the differentials constructed from topological recursion, for a special family of genus two hyperelliptic curves.
-Using the proof of the remodeling conjecture this gets translated to modularity of the open GW potentials under the mirror map.
+Using the proof of the Remodeling Conjecture this gets translated to modularity of the open-closed GW potentials under the mirror maps.

 Modularity (quasi-Jacobiness, strictly speaking) in the open moduli is more or less automatic, using results on the functional field of hyperelliptic Jacobians.
 The modularity for the differentials relies on results on the differential structure of the functional field.
 Modularity in the closed moduli, as exhibited in Lemma \ref{lemmodularityofparameters}, requires that the base of the family is a cover of the Siegel modular variety $\Gamma(1)\backslash \mathcal{H}$.
 In particular, our approach does not carry over to a two-parameter family of genus two mirror curves in a straightforward manner.